tweag/sparkle/README.md

 [![Circle CI](https://circleci.com/gh/tweag/sparkle.svg?style=svg)](https://circleci.com/gh/tweag/sparkle)

-Sparkle allows you to write resilient analytics applications in Haskell that scale to thousands of nodes, using [Spark][spark] and the rest of the Apache ecosystem under the hood.
+*Sparkle [spär′kəl]:* a library for writing resilient analytics applications in Haskell that scale to thousands of nodes, using [Spark][spark] and the rest of the Apache ecosystem under the hood.

 [spark]: http://spark.apache.org/